 Dr. Jose Francisco Gutierrez (Honors & OUR) -- View Profile

-Research Interests: Mathematics Education; Teacher Education; History
+Research Interests: Math Education; Teacher Education; History; Critical Theory

 Dr. Alex Hyres (Honors) -- View Profile